skycoin/skywire-testnet/testnet_rules.md

 - 30 day length
 - starting on the 1st day of the subsequent month at 00:00

-#### Reward Details - July
+#### Reward Details - August
 Rewards are being paid on a node by node basis.
 The total amount you may earn is 8 per node rewards for each miner.
-The per node rewards for July are as follows:
+The per node rewards for August are as follows:
-- Skycoin price $1.15942020
+- Skycoin price $0.66973720
-- **8.981 (8.9807819460106) Skycoin per node reward; 71.846 Skycoin per 8 nodes**
+- **15.547 (15.547142968913775) Skycoin per node reward; 124.377 Skycoin per 8 nodes**
 - Skycoin per node reward equals ~ $USD 10.4125

 ***

 ### DIY Skyminers

 Rewards are being paid on a node by node basis.
 The total amount of rewards is limited by a pool size that is subject to change.
-The DIY pool size for July was 16,000 Skycoin:
+The DIY pool size for August was 16,000 Skycoin:
-* **2.797 (2.7967138612130746) Skycoin / node with a maximum of 8 nodes; 22.374 Skycoin maximum**
+* **2.698 (2.6976901028494353) Skycoin / node with a maximum of 8 nodes; 21.582 Skycoin maximum**
 * As soon as the total amount of rewards of all eligible nodes would be surpassed the pool size, we will adjust the rewards as follows:
 	* The Skycoin in the pool will be evenly split up between all nodes which are eligible for rewards.
 	* The maximum amount of Skycoin that any node can receive is 6 (six) Skycoin.